RachelMinto/front_end/sushi_website/.gitignore/architecture_and_notes.md

   On click of food_item, render FoodItemView for that model.
   -Create a page at localhost:3000/#/menu/1
+  -Create a handlebars template for menu item
+  -Figure out how to connect that view to a particular model.
   -Grab id on click
   -remove index view and render individual view